NecessarilyNess/ss-curriculum-map/README.md

 The csv files should be saved in one folder.

 #### Example Module csv File
-For an example of a populated csv file, see the below, kindly produced by Matthew Lawrence.
+For an example of a populated csv file, see the exemplar below, kindly produced by Matthew Lawrence.

 ![My Image](cheese_example.png)